 Meanwhile, heat 30mls oil to a Dutch oven on high heat and add the onions, garlic, thyme and seasoning – immediately turn down to low heat.
 Saute covered, stirring occasionally, for 5-10 minutes (as long as it takes to cook the other vegetables).
 Add the tomatoes, eggplant, zucchini, and capsicum, stirring to combine, then add bay leaf and Tuscan seasoning, if using instead of the thyme.
 Bring to the boil then cover and simmer on low-medium heat for 30-40 minutes until mixture has thickened and the zucchini, capsicum and eggplant are silky soft.
 I leave the lid off for the last 5-10 minutes to reduce a bit more.
 Add more salt and pepper to taste.

 Remove from the hotplate, take out the bay leaves and allow to sit for a few minutes before serving (you could make the bean mash in this time).

 Serves: 4 (freezes quite well)

 White bean mash:

 Add rosemary leaves and garlic to 80mls of the oil in a medium sized pan on medium heat and stir, cooking gently for 2 minutes.
-Add cannellini beans and lemon zest then mash with a fork or potato masher, stirring through for a few minutes until heated - I prefer not to mash them completely for a more rustic mash.
-You might like to drizzle a couple of teaspoons more oil over the top.
+Add cannellini beans and lemon zest then mash with a fork or potato masher, stirring through for a few minutes until heated – I prefer not to mash them completely for a more rustic mash.
+Season to taste and stir through.
+You might like to drizzle a couple of teaspoons more oil over the top for serving.